Mathics3/mathics-development-guide/docs/extending/developing-code/testing.rst

 in the ``doc/tex`` directory, which uses ``latexmk`` to build the LaTeX document.
 You just have to adjust the ``Makefile`` and ``latexmkrc`` to your environment.
-You need the Asymptote (version 2 at least) to generate the graphics in the documentation.
+You need the Asymptote to generate the graphics in the documentation.

+The version of the documentation, that is used by Django is run similarly from the Mathics Django repository. interface, is updated immediately.
+To produce the LaTeX documentation file, run:

-You can also run the tests for individual built-in symbols using
+You can also run the tests for individual built-in sections using

 ::

     $ python mathics/docpipeline.py -s [name]

+The same thing can be done for chapters.

 This will not re-create the corresponding documentation results, however.
 You have to run a complete test to do that.